When is group training the best option?

 Your role is invaluable!
 Your job will be to assure that you understand the information given to you and adhere to the training protocols laid out for you and your dog.
 The most successful owner is engaged, actively listens and assimilates information, asks lots of on-topic questions and requests clarification when necessary, frequently gives and requests feedback, and is overall an active partner in training.
 I want to work with you to help you and your dog – your dog and I can’t do it without you!

 What methods of training do you use in group classes?

 Respect for the dog’s physical, mental and emotional well-being is a top priority in any training at Scratch and Sniff Canine Services.
 Positive Reinforcement refers to a type of consequence: offering the dog something they want in order to increase the frequency of a behaviour.
 This is not a bribe because the dog is not shown up-front the “thing” they want.
 Consequences occur after the behaviour has happened, as opposed to a lure (or “bribe”) which is used in order to prompt a behaviour.
 Lures have their place, however must be used properly and must be faded out of training as soon as possible.

 In class, students will learn how to “shape” behaviour, to properly use and fade a lure, to add a cue (the word “sit” for example), to capture behaviour, to properly reinforce a behaviour and to effectively manage and prevent reinforcement for undesirable behaviours.
-Rather than resorting to corrections to stop unwanted behaviours, owners will be coached thorough how to effectively teach an incompatible behaviour that will have the added benefit of preventing unwanted behaviours (for example, a dog cannot simultaneously sit and jump).
-Specific behaviours or issues addressed in each class are detailed on program webpages, found in the drop down menu above.
+Rather than resorting to corrections to stop unwanted behaviours, owners will be coached thorough how to effectively teach an incompatible behaviour that will have the added benefit of preventing unwanted behaviours.
+Specific behaviours or issues addressed in each class are detailed on program webpages.